Or, How to Love God and How not to Love God

 (1 Corinthians 10:11)

-We will be talking about some examples of error today.
+We will discuss some examples of errors today.

 Now, let’s look at our example of the Cappadocian Fathers.
-These Cappadocian Fathers were one of a long line of contributors to a complex system of doctrines now considered orthodoxy.
-Orthodox theologians present themselves as the developers of the resultant doctrine of the original church led by the apostles through many refinements.
-Orthodox doctrine presents that what the apostles brought to the table was incomplete and needed further development, so while it appears different, it is just a polished version of what the apostles meant.
+These Cappadocian Fathers were one of a long line of contributors to a complex system of doctrines now considered orthodox.
+Orthodox theologians present themselves as the developers of the doctrine that emerged from the original church led by the apostles, through many refinements.
+Orthodox doctrine holds that what the apostles brought to the table was incomplete and needed further development, so while it may appear different, it is simply a polished version of what the apostles meant.
 That’s their view, not mine or the scriptures’.

 This article is aimed at Trinitarians who have accepted the heavily promoted story of the Orthodox community and believe that the Trinity is in line with Scripture and is just a development of what the apostles taught.
-This article shows that the arguments used to teach that Yahweh and Jesus are the same substance are not from scripture but reasoned from philosophy.
-It also aimed at Unitarians who come under fire from Trinitarians to arm them with the knowledge of why the Trinity makes void the word of God in its construction.
+This article shows that the arguments used to teach that Yahweh and Jesus are of the same substance are not from scripture but reasoned from philosophy.
+It also aimed at Unitarians who come under fire from Trinitarians, equipping them with the knowledge of why the Trinity renders the word of God void in its construction.

-University of Oxford Professor Johannes Zachhuber wrote a paper that is very interesting because it not only describes the intellectual philosophically based processes that the Cappadocian Fathers used to help construct part of the Trinitarian doctrine but also discusses the attitude of some of the Christian intellectual community regarding people who dispute their claims.
+University of Oxford Professor Johannes Zachhuber wrote a paper that is very interesting because it not only describes the intellectually and philosophically grounded processes that the Cappadocian Fathers used to help construct part of the Trinitarian doctrine, but also discusses the attitude of some members of the Christian intellectual community toward those who dispute their claims.

 First, let’s just say that the paper is not an expository teaching of the Scriptures.
-Rather, it is more of a history of the development of various philosophical perspectives used in the evolution of Christian thought and resultant doctrine.
+Rather, it is more a history of the development of various philosophical perspectives that shaped the evolution of Christian thought and its resultant doctrine.

 The paper, entitled The Philosophical Dimension of the Christological Controversy, says that in previous times, writers who didn’t follow the generally accepted attitude towards the Trinity and other Orthodox doctrines were considered either “epigonal Platonists or anti-philosophical zealots.”
 Zachhuber says those categorizations are “finally giving way to a more nuanced perception of the genuinely philosophical dimension of Patristic thought in its own right.”[3]